 Testing Accommodations Requests

-Students and/or faculty who wish to have their exams administered at the Disability Services Center are responsible for completing the necessary webforms.
-Students are required to complete the online Test Reservation Request at least 7 business days in advance of the exam.
+Students who wish to have their exams administered at the Disability Services Center are responsible for completing the necessary webforms.
+Students are required to complete the online Test Reservation Request at least 3 business days in advance of the exam.
 Once received by the DSC, the DSC will email faculty to request they complete the online Test Instruction Form.
 Faculty are not required to submit their exam at this time.
-When the Test Instructions Form is received by the DSC, the exam is scheduled and confirmed with both student and faculty by email.

 Multiple Exam Dates